Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

 Play is essential for your cat’s well-being.
-It mimics their natural hunting instinct, and it keeps kitty occupied.
-And while pet stores (and our product guide!) are brimming with cute and innovative toys, cat toys don’t have to expensive, and you don’t even have to leave the house to find new ones.
-If you cat hasn’t already shown you that there are plenty of household items that make great, and perfectly safe toys, here are some suggestions for you:
+It mimics their natural hunting instinct, and it keeps your kitty occupied.
+And while pet stores (and our product guide!) are brimming with cute and innovative toys, cat toys don’t have to be expensive, and you don’t even have to leave the house to find new ones.
+If your cat hasn’t already shown you that there are plenty of household items that make great, and perfectly safe toys, here are some suggestions for you:

 Plastic milk carton tops

 These plastic rings make fantastic toys, especially on hardwood or tile floors.
 They bounce unpredictably, making the chase fun for your cats.
 Toss multiple rings and watch your cat chase them.
 You can even teach her to retrieve the toys and bring them back to you.

 Q-tips can provide endless entertainment.
 If you have a cat who likes to eat the ends, you may want to pull them off before giving the Q-tip to her.
 Even though ingesting cotton will probably not harm your cat, it’s not worth taking chances.
 For added entertainment, place a couple of Q-tips inside the bathtub and watch your cat bat them around the smooth surface.

 Aluminum foil balls